kaankoken/ci-template/README.md

 ## Auto Update

-If the `beta` label attached to PR that merged to the master branch, `auto-update` workflow will detect it, and it will start to process `pre-release` workflow.
+If the `beta` label is attached to PR that merged to the master branch, the `auto-update` workflow will detect it, and it will start to process the `pre-release` workflow.
-In similar fashion, if the `release` label attached to PR that merged into the master branch, `auto-update` workflow will detect it, and it will start to process `release` workflow.
+Similarly, if the `release` label is attached to PR that merged into the master branch, the `auto-update` workflow will detect it, and it will start to process the `release` workflow.

 ## Clean Cache

-The workflow that responsible to clean caches.
+The workflow that is responsible for cleaning caches.

 ## (Pre)Release

-The both of the workflows work in a similar fashion:
+Both of the workflows work similarly:

 - They will analyze the commits.
 - They will create a new `release/tag` if the commits are suitable.
 - They will update the release notes.
 - They will create a PR for the changed files.

-The rest of the customization totally depend on a project.
+The rest of the customization depends on the project.

 ## Github Pages for a badge/test results

 > **Note**
 >
-> You have to enable `pages` for your github account or for the organization.
+> You have to enable `pages` for your GitHub account or the organization.
 > Please visit [here](https://pages.github.com) to start.

-- Create `github-pages` for this repository
+- Create `pages` for this repository

 ```bash
 # checkout gh-pages branch from master